What movies should those working in the call center industry watch?

 Who doesn’t enjoy watching films?
-That is, whether you’re working in a Philippine call center or some other field, chances are, you also find the idea of spending your Saturday in your living room—munching on a popcorn while your eyes are riveted to the screen—quite alluring.
+Whether you’re working in a Philippine call center or some other field, chances are, you also enjoy spending your Saturday in your living room and watching great movies.

 More often than not, these movies aren’t purely for entertainment.
 In some way or another, they can also be a source of inspiration.